CITRIS Core Seed Funding

 Proposals are invited that address novel challenges and opportunities in:

-• Uncrewed flight: route planning, safety systems and algorithms
+• Uncrewed flight: route planning, safety systems, communication and control algorithms for real-time decentralized decision-making and coordination in uncertain and dynamic environments

 Challenge 2: Sustainability and Climate Resilience

-As climate disruption accelerates, the effects on society’s fundamental infrastructure become more visible through increased wildfires, heat events, power outages, flooding, hurricanes and other hazards.
-In California alone, severe drought conditions pose a growing threat to food and energy production.
-Information technology is a key layer of the “solution stack” to limit future harms from climate change, increase systemic resilience and enable a more sustainable, equitable and carbon-neutral future.
+As climate disruption accelerates, the effects on society’s fundamental infrastructure become more visible through increased wildfires, heat events, power outages, flooding, drought, hurricanes and other hazards.
+In California alone, severe drought conditions pose a growing threat to food and energy production, while floods and wildfires endanger people and communities.
+Information technology is a key layer of the “solution stack” to limit future harms from climate change, increase systemic resilience, conserve biodiversity, and enable a more sustainable, equitable and carbon-neutral future.
 New research into society’s interconnected and increasingly digitized life support systems is urgently needed — primarily in the areas of energy, water, food, transportation and the built environment.
 Special attention is called to issues of climate justice and equity when considering long-range infrastructure investments and improvements.

 Proposals are invited that address novel challenges and opportunities in: